julelang/manual/src/some-questions.md

 ### Will different memory management methods be added?

-Not plannded but may be.
+Not planned, but may be.

-Jule supports smart pointers and they are suitable for many different memory management methods such as Tracing GC or even ownership.
+Jule supports smart pointers, and they are suitable for many different memory management methods, such as Tracing GC or even ownership.

 ### Will runtime reflection be added?